AEADataEditor/docker-stata/README.md

 without the need to first convert it.

-> [NOTE] Currently, updating the Sylabs.io server is failing.

 ### Running a program

 The docker image has a `ENTRYPOINT` defined, which means it will act as if you were running Stata: